Navigating Immigration Law · · 17 min read

 Detail the Adjustment of Status Filing Fees

-As of 2026, the adjustment of status filing fee for Form I-485, which is the request for Adjustment of Status, is $1,440.
-The adjustment of status filing fee applies to most applicants over the age of 14.
-For those under 14, the adjustment of status filing fee is reduced to $950.
-Don’t forget about other costs, like the biometric services fee, which is usually $85.
-It’s crucial to check the current fees on the USCIS website or through the G-1055 Fee Schedule form, as these amounts can change.
-Submitting the wrong fee can lead to application rejection, so double-checking your totals before sending in your application is essential.
+As of 2026, the filing fee, which is the request for adjustment of status, is $1,440.
+The fee applies to most applicants over the age of 14.
+For those under 14, the fee is reduced to $950.
+Don’t forget about other costs, like the biometric fee, which is usually $85.
+It’s crucial to check the fee schedule or through the G-1055 Fee Schedule form, as these amounts can change.
+Submitting the wrong fee can lead to delays, so double-checking your totals before sending in your application is essential.

-At Vasquez Law Firm, we understand that financial constraints can make accessing legal representation feel daunting.
-That’s why we work on a contingency fee basis for personal injury cases - meaning you pay nothing unless we win.
-For other areas, including immigration, we offer flexible payment plans tailored to your financial situation.
+At Vasquez Law Firm, we understand that financial concerns can be overwhelming.
+That’s why we work on a contingency basis - meaning you pay nothing unless we win.
+For other areas, including immigration, we offer services tailored to your financial situation.
 Everyone deserves to seek the justice they need without the burden of upfront costs.

-We’re here to fight for your family. matters to us.
+We’re here to fight for your family.
+Your case matters to us.
 Yo Peleo - We Fight.

 Each segment of the pie shows a different fee associated with the adjustment of status process.
 The larger the segment, the more significant that fee is in relation to the total costs.